merenlab/merenlab.org/data/micr-obs-future/index.md

 {:.notice}
 This was our first use of `clusterize`.
 It's that easy!

-If you would like to inspect the outpur file, feel free to grab it [here](files/out_checkM.tsv).
+If you would like to inspect the output file, feel free to grab it [here](files/out_checkM.tsv).
 Otherwise, we have also included its content in the expandable section below.

 ---